Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/managing-nodes/guide.en-gb.md

 ## Instructions

-Before you start:
+> [!tabs]
 > Via the OVHcloud Control Panel
->> Access our administration UI for your OVHcloud Managed Kubernetes clusters by clicking on `Managed Kubernetes Service`{.action} in the left-hand menu in the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth?onsuccess=https%3A%2F%2Fwww.ovh.com%2Fmanager%2Fpublic-cloud&ovhSubsidiary=gb).
+>> Access our administration UI for your OVHcloud Managed Kubernetes clusters by clicking on `Managed Kubernetes Service`{.action} in the left-hand menu in the Public Cloud section of the [OVHcloud Control Panel](/links/manager).
 In the table, select a cluster by clicking on the cluster name.
 >>
 >> ![Access to the administration UI](images/managing_nodes-01.png){.thumbnail}
 >>